 You need to establish the context of your follow-up email to keep them engaged.
 If you know them through someone, start with a comment or compliment of the candidate from that person.

-Experiments have suggested that humans have higher recall value for words at the start and at the end.
-Establishing a context helps you keep the email personalized and chances of a reply are much better.
+Experiments have suggested that humans have a higher recall value for words at the start and at the end.
+Establishing a context helps you keep the email personalized and the chances of a reply are much better.

 Some ways in which you can give context:

 - Referral: I met (person name) last week at (venue name) and he told me some great things about you.

 - Prior meeting: We met a few weeks back at (event name or location)

 - Read online: I just read an article published by you on (platform name).
 I loved the way you (talk about the article)

 - Prior email: Following up on my last email sent a few weeks back about (topic)

 You should always respect your candidate’s time.
 Just asking them to get on a call or for a meeting without establishing why you want it, ultimately ends up wasting everyone’s time.